nestybox/sysbox/docs/user-guide/limitations.md

 ### Creating User Namespaces inside a System Container

-Nestybox system container do not currently support creating a user-namespace inside the system container and mounting procfs in it.
+System containers do not currently support creating a user-namespace inside the system container and mounting procfs in it.

 That is, executing the following instruction inside a system container